• Skip to main content

 My Three and I have been reading many, many winter books.
 In fact, we’ve already shared a list of books about snow, snowman books, and winter animals.
 But we enjoyed the penguin books the most!
 Even if you’re not doing a penguin unit, you should look for some of these favorites at your library.
 I think they’ll become your favorites, too!

-Penguin and the Cupcake, by Ashley Spires
+Penguin and the Cupcake

 This is a hilarious book about a penguin who wants to go to the northern hemisphere, where he’s heard they have cupcakes.
 But the plane drops him off in the wrong place – the Arctic, where he meets a funny polar bear and walrus.
 I love the conversations between the animals.
 The penguin says to the walrus, “Do you know where I can find some cupcakes?”
 The walrus replies, “Oh no. I don’t eat cupcakes.
 All that sugar goes straight to my third chin.”
+Besides the funny story, there are little nonfiction blurbs in the sidebar for kids who are interested.

-A Baby Penguin Story, by Martha E.H.
+Martha E.H.
 Rustad

-Nornally I’m a huge fan of Pebble Plus nonfiction for kids, but this one was kind of boring.
+Normally I’m a huge fan of Pebble Plus nonfiction for kids, but this one was kind of boring.
 Still, the photographs are fabulous and the book has good information.

-Little Penguin: The Emperor of Antarctica, by Jonathan London
+Little Penguin: The Emporer of Antarctica

 This is a truly excellent book and one of my favorites from this list.
 Told in story form, it gives great information about how an emperor penguin grows up.
 Even though my Three had heard many books about penguins by the time we read this one, he stayed engaged and loved it.
 Definitely one to find!